MiiMii1205/kyzenred-kvantum/HACKING.md

  # Kyzenred Hacking

 So you want to extend the theme, yes?
-First up, let's talk about what you'll need
+First up, let's talk about what you'll need!

 first, you need to know that Kvantum is a pure SVG engine.
 This means that if you want to change things you'll need to know how SVGs works, along with good HTML and CSS knowledge.